Ask Slashdot: Is Deliberately Misleading People On the Internet Free Speech? - Slashdot

 Exactly.
 This is an old problem that was, at least legally, largely solved decades and centuries ago.
 Slapping “on the Internet” on the description doesn’t change the fundamental issue or make it a new problem.

 It’s like when we have to explain that a patent is lousy because all they did was slap “on a computer” onto an idea that’s been around for our entire lives.
 Fraud is fraud.
 False advertising is false advertising.
-Whether it’s on the Internet or not reall
+Whether it’s on the Internet or not really shouldn’t make a lick of difference.

+In that case Amazon is responsible.
+Amazon must police the products sold via its web site.
+In the past they have banned "hoverboards" due to exploding batteries and solar eclipse glasses due to inadequate protection.

 Re: (Score:2)